-Alistair specialises in commercial and regulatory, property and housing law.
+Alistair Cantor specialises in commercial and regulatory, property and housing law.
 He undertakes a broad range of drafting, advisory and advocacy work for private litigants and public authorities.

 Alistair began his career at UBS Investment Bank, before being called to the Bar in 2011 and has since built a successful practice.
 He combines his legal acumen with sound commercial expertise when advising his clients.

 Alistair is a mentor under the ‘Mentoring for Underrepresented Groups at the Planning, Public Law and Property Bar’ scheme.
-Alistair is a member of Cornerstone Climate, our cross-disciplinary practice group for climate litigation and advice.
+He is a member of Cornerstone Climate, our cross-disciplinary practice group for climate litigation and advice.

-Having obtained his undergraduate degree at University College London, Alistair earned his Graduate Diploma in Law with Distinction at the University of Law and was awarded the Buchanan Prize from Lincoln’s Inn for Outstanding Performance on the BPTC.
+An alumnus of University College London, Alistair earned his Graduate Diploma in Law with Distinction at the University of Law and was awarded the Buchanan Prize from Lincoln’s Inn for Outstanding Performance on the BPTC.

 - Commercial and Regulatory